 Take a leisurely stroll to the Inca Bridge, a secret entrance used by the Incas.
 The bridge is a stone path built into a cliff face, offering a glimpse into the strategic defenses of Machu Picchu.

 Visit the Intihuatana Stone, also known as the “Hitching Post of the Sun.”
-This carved stone pillar is believed to have been used as an astronomical clock or calendar by the Incas.
+This carved stone pillar is believed to have been used by the Incas as an astronomical clock or calendar.

 A day at Machu Picchu is a truly unforgettable experience, offering a glimpse into the ancient world of the Inca civilization.
 By following this guide and exploring the key attractions and activities, you can make the most of your tour and create memories that will last a lifetime.
 So pack your camera, lace up your hiking boots, and get ready for a day of adventure and discovery at Machu Picchu.